avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

     - snake_case vs camelCase vs PascalCase

-      - In snake_case, spaces in names are replaced with the underscore(_) character
+      - In snake_case, spaces in names are replaced with the underscore(_) character.
+Typically, the first letter of every word is left in lowercase.

-      - In camelCase, the first letter of the first word in a name is left lowercase and every subsequent first letter is left in uppercase
+        With camelCase, the first letter of the first word in the name is left lowercase and every subseqent first letter is left in uppercase.

-      - In PascalCase, the first letter of every word is left uppercase
+        In PascalCase, the first letter of every word is left in uppercase.

+        If we wanted to name a new function "Newtons Law of Cooling", here's how it would look in every naming convention

+        snake_case: `newtons_law_of_cooling`

+        camelCase: `newtonsLawOfCooling`

+        PascalCase: `NewtonsLawOfCooling`

-      - There is not one "right" capitalization convention(***do not use PascalCase***), but be consistent with your naming.
-I have a preference for camelCase because I think it's the fastest system to type and also looks the best but try them all out and find what works best for you (***DO NOT USE PASCALCASE I WILL FIND YOU***)
+      - There is not one "right" capitalization convention (anything but PascalCase), but be consistent with your naming.
+I have a preference for camelCase because I think it's the fastest system to type, looks the best, and is the easiest to follow, but try them all out and find out which convention is your prefered convention (***DO NOT USE PASCALCASE I WILL FIND YOU***)

   - Variable Names

     - Make your variable names intuitive.
 If something is a user input, name it `userInput` or something along those lines.
 Make your life easier by making your variables clear and make everyone who's reading your code lives easeir by making so they can intuit what each variable is used for.

-  - Constant, functions, and miscellaneous others
+  - Constants, functions, and miscellaneous others

     - In the grander world of Computer Science/Computer Programming, constants are typically written in all uppercase.
 You don't have to follow this, but make sure your naming conventions are consistent.

     - Function names are typically written in all lowercase.
 Again, you aren't required to follow this but it is good practice to be consistent.
-Especially if you work with a bunch of computer science people be consistent.
+If you work with data scientist/computer science people, try to adhere to the convention.
+Otherwise, just be consistent.

     - In general, make sure the names of things are always intuitive.
-If, for example, there was a gravitational constant, I could use `g` for it because `g` is a widely used notation for gravity.
-If I have a function to calculate the drag experienced by a body, I could name that function `drago`, `dragforce`, or `dragForce`, not `function32415`.
-It seems like a small thing but it adds up in the long run.
-The less we have to interpret the better your code feels to read and build off of.
+If, for example, my code dealt with gravity/gravitation, I could use `g` for either gravity or the gravitational constant because `g` is a widely used notation for gravity and the gravitational constant.
+If I have a function to calculate the drag experienced by a body, I would name that function `drag`, `dragforce`, or `dragForceExperienced`, not `myfunction1`.
+By all measures, it's a pretty small detail but the more intuitive your code is to read the better your experience working with it and others will have reading through your code/sampling it.

 ### MATLAB-specific functions